Barry Cowan (tennis): Early years

 Born in Southport, Merseyside, Cowan attended the LTA Rover School at Bisham Abbey.
 He was also a member of Aughton Tennis Club.

 A left-hander, Cowan was a versatile sportsman in his junior years; he represented the North of England at under-15 level hockey and is also a member of Ormskirk Golf Club.
 After success in junior tournaments, Cowan first competed at the All England Club in 1994 as a wild card, losing in the first round to that year's French Open champion Sergi Bruguera in four sets.

 2000

 Cowan was only to appear regularly in Grand Slams as a Wimbledon wild card.
 However he was successful in qualifying for the U.S. Open at Flushing Meadows in 2000, though he lost in straight sets to Jens Knippschild.
 Cowan later represented Britain at the Sydney Olympics taking the first set but eventually losing to Daniel Nestor in round one.

-Wimbledon 2001 (Sampras)
+Wimbledon 2001

 In 2001, Cowan received a wild card entry into Wimbledon, and won his first ever SW19 singles match against Mark Hilton in straight sets.
-His second round match was won by World number 1, Pete Sampras, in 5 sets, Cowan winning the third and fourth.
-6–3, 6–2, 6–7, 4–6, 6–3.
+His second round match was won by World No. 1, Pete Sampras, in five sets, Cowan winning the third and fourth.